software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 The Sprint Review gave the Product Owner many new ideas on how to improve the application.
 Here's how the Product Owner is describing the Sprint 3 goals in the Sprint Planning event:

 > "The basic features for adding and organizing the reading recommendations work great!
 What we now need, is the possibility for the user to manage their own personl reading recommendations.
-This means that user should be able to register an account with an username, password and password confirmation.
+This means that user should be able to register an account with an username, password.
 User should not be able to register with a blank username or a password less than 12 characters long.
 The password should also contain at least one letter and at least one number.

-Also, the password should match the password confirmation.
-After registering, the user should be able to sign in using their username and password provided during the registration.
+> After registering, the user should be able to sign in using their username and password provided during the registration.
+If the user is not signed in the navigation bar should have "Register" and "Sign in" links, which will take the user to the register or sign in form.
+Once the user is signed in, there should be "Sign out" link in the navigation bar that will sign the user out.
 >
 > An anonymous user, that is an user who is not signed in, should be able to see the reading recommendation list and the category list.
 However, they should not be able to add a reading recommendation or a category.
 That is, the links for adding a reading recommendation and adding a category should not be visible if the user is not signed in.
 >
 > After signing in, the user should be able to add reading recommendations and categories.
-However, a user should only be able to edit and delete reading recommendations that they have added.
+However, the user should only be able to edit and delete reading recommendations that they have added.
 That is, the "Edit" link and the "Delete" button in the reading recommendation list should only be visible if the user has added the reading recommendation."
 >
 > -- The Product Owner